-There are numerous benefits to owning an adjustable bed, just as there are numerous ways to adjust the system to meet your needs.
-Nearly every reviewer mentions at least one positive aspect of ownership related to comfort, health or convenience.
+There are numerous benefits to owning an adjustable frame, just as there are numerous ways to adjust the system to meet your needs.
+Nearly every reviewer mentions at least one positive aspect of ownership related to comfort, health, or convenience.
 The pros from adjustable bed reviews overall include the following:

-- An overwhelming number of people reported at least one of the following: reduced back pain, reduced joint pain, reduced acid reflux symptoms, or alleviated symptoms of: arthritis, GERD, insomnia, and other breathing/circulatory concerns.
+- An overwhelming number of people reported at least one of the following: reduced back pain, reduced joint pain, reduced acid reflux symptoms, or alleviated symptoms of sleep apnea, arthritis, GERD, insomnia, and other breathing/circulatory concerns.
 Ultimately, an adjustable base can curb chronic pain.

 - Several adjustable bed reviews reported greater comfort while relaxing and watching TV, and found models with pre-programmed features like zero-gravity convenient.

-- About 2/3 of people who have purchased an adjustable bed with a massage feature enjoy the feature and feel it adds to value of the bed.
+- About 2/3 of people who have purchased an adjustable bed with a built-in massage feature enjoy it and feel it adds to the value of the bed.